sidharthdas/spring-autoconfiguration-example/README.md

 # spring-autoconfiguration-example

 The main difference between @Configuration and @AutoConfiguration is autoconfiguration is proxyBeanMethods = false, whereas in configuration by default proxyBeanMethods = true.
-When proxyBeanMethods = true, it is a bit costly during startup, as it will create a proxyBean. proxyBeanMethods = true :
+When proxyBeanMethods = true, it is a bit costly during startup, as it will create a proxyBean.
+Spring uses the Code Generation library (CGLIB) to generate the proxyBean of that class, so if we call the bean method, again and again, it will not create a new bean, instead, it will give you a proxy bean that spring has created proxyBeanMethods = true :

 Suppose we have the below code: